-Both actual revenues and expenditures for the year were within the 5% variance allowed.
+Actual revenues and expenditures for the year were within the 5% variance allowed in the General Fund and Building Fund.

 ACCOUNTING AND REPORTING

 - 9. Obtain the list of all disbursements made during the fiscal year.
 Randomly select six disbursements, and obtain documentation from management for these disbursements.
 Compare the selected disbursements to the supporting documentation, and: - (a) Report whether the six disbursements agree to the amount and the payee in the supporting documentation